codedownio/time-ghc-modules/README.md

 # time-ghc-modules

-Analyze how long it takes GHC to compile Haskell modules.
+Figure out why your builds are slow.
+This tool analyzes how long it takes GHC to compile your Haskell modules, broken down by phase.

-## Quick start (Stack)
+# Quick start

 ``` shell
 git clone git@github.com:codedownio/time-ghc-modules.git